34th-Arma-Company/34th-PRC-Aux-Mod/doc/Code_Style.md

 * Always start the class name with the PBO name, for our standard armour PBO this is `34thPRC_ArmourStandard`.
 * Then copy the folder structure to the config file, skipping `data`.
 TODO: figure out what to do for folder separation.
 * Finally, name the new class.
 Preferably with a significant part of its display name.
 If the name matches the folder then don't add it. `Beret_Beret` should be just `Beret`.
 * If you need to add varients then you can add those on the end.
 Preferably use descriptive names for these e.g. `UrbanMediumBlue_WhiteVisor`.
 Multiple variants can be used separated with underscores `_`.
 If you can't think of a meaningful name for the variants then number them.
+Avoid initials, e.g `NV` should be `NoVisor`.

 * Separate each element above with an underscore `_`.
+Do not separate words if they are part of the same element, e.g. `Urban_Medium_Blue` should be `UrbanMediumBlue`.

 The weapon part of a uniform is called `Uniform`, the vehicle part is called `Trooper` instead.